DaniilAlpha/minisound/minisound/README.md

   sound.pause(); // this method saves sound position sound.stop(); // but this does not

-  // you should unload any loaded sound before disposing an engine await engine.unloadSound(sound);
-  await engine.dispose();
-}
+  // the engine and all loaded sounds will be automatically disposed }
 ```